CairX/extract-colors-py/README.rst

       -h, --help            show this help message and exit --version             show program's version number and exit -t [N], --tolerance [N]
                             Group colors to limit the output and give a better visual representation.
-Based on a scale from 0 to 100.
+Based on a
+                            scale from 0 to 100.
 Where 0 won't group any color and 100 will group all colors into one.
-Tolerance 0 will also bypass all conversion.
+                            Tolerance 0 will bypass all conversion.
                             Defaults to 32.
       -l [N], --limit [N]   Upper limit to the number of extracted colors presented in the output.
-      -o {all,image,text}, --output {all,image,text}
-                            Format(s) that the extracted colors should presented in.
+      -s, --silence         Silences the default output.
+Doesn't effect any other output option.
+      -i [NAME], --image [NAME]
+                            Output the result to an image palette.
+                            A name for the file can be supplied.
+      -g [NAME], --gpl [NAME]
+                            Output the result to a GIMP color palette (GPL).
+                            A name for the palette can be supplied.

 ------------